-Pinhoe is lucky to have a rich history of local people working to support their community
+Pinhoe is lucky to have a rich history of local people working generously to support their community

-Pinhoe’s Community Centre was built with funds donated by the families and friends of American servicemen who were stationed in our village during the Second World War.
+Established as Pinhoe’s main community centre, America Hall was built with funds donated by the families and friends of American servicemen who were stationed in Devon during the Second World War.
 Opened in 1952, it provides facilities for a wide range of local businesses, community groups and religious organisations.
 Click here for their diary of events

 CLYST CARING FRIENDS

 Based at Pinhoe and Broadclyst Medical Practice, this local charity is a voluntary organisation supporting elderly people.
 Their purpose-built day centre in Broadclyst runs 3 sessions each week and is managed by qualified staff; volunteers run their charity shop behind the Post Office in Broadclyst.
 Weekly coffee mornings are held each Monday at 9.30am in the Heart of Oak on Main Road.
 Click here to visit their website

 “Founded in 1986, Clyst Caring Friends began as a transport service when Dr Walker of Pinhoe Surgery realised there was a need locally to help patients get to and from their surgery appointments”

 This longstanding local charity was established in 1972 but sadly is no longer functioning as membership declined and the PCA team have been unable to progress with meetings for several years

 A new community centre is planned for Station Road Playing Fields, alongside Pinhoe Station.
 After receiving a substantial grant from Exeter City Council, Trustees are working on a plan to raise the remaining building costs (approx £1m of a £2m budget).
 Latest estimates for beginning building work range from 2025-26.
 The Hub Team continue to run local fundraising events including quizzes, fairs and pig racing evenings.
 More detailed information here